PrakashD2003/Deep-Learning/Improving-Neural-Networks/My-Notes-Week-1-Imroving-Neural-Networks.md

 This term $\left( 1 - \alpha \frac{\lambda}{m} \right)$ is a number slightly less than 1.
 This means that on every single iteration, the model is *shrinking* or *decaying* the weight matrix $W^{[l]}$ by a small amount, *before* applying the usual update from backpropagation.

 This is why **L2 regularization is also called "weight decay"**.
 It's a very intuitive name for what's happening in the implementation.

+Think of the weight update as a "tug-of-war" between two different forces on *every single step*:

+1.  **The "Fit the Data" Force (Normal Gradient):** This is the `α * (from backprop)` part.
+Its only job is to minimize the error.
+If making a weight larger reduces the error, this force will pull the weight to be *larger*.
+2.  **The "Keep it Simple" Force (Regularization):** This is the `(α * λ / m) * W` part.
+Its only job is to pull the weights smaller, regardless of the data.
+It's a constant "tax" or "drag" that punishes large weights.

+Your scenario is exactly correct:
+* The **normal gradient** might say, "Increase this weight!
+We need to fit this data point!"
+* The **regularization term** *simultaneously* says, "I don't care.
+I am shrinking this weight because it's getting big."

+The final change to the weight is the result of these two forces combined.
+The regularization term always provides a "damping" effect, ensuring that even if the normal gradient wants to make a weight large, it has to "prove" that the increase is *really* worth it to overcome the constant penalty.

+This is precisely how it prevents the weights from growing too large and overfitting.

 ---
 ### 🤔What is Norm